McLure Professor Of Psychiatry And Behavioral Research

 In 1998, Bruce S. McEwen, Ph.D., received NARSAD Grant funding to support his quest to understand what happens when stress impacts and seems to “damage” the brain.
 While his research confirmed that stress does impact the brain and can cause shrinkage in the hippocampus region, for example, he also found that the impact is not necessarily permanent “damage.”
 He discovered the brain’s inherent capacity to adapt and remodel its architecture.
 His groundbreaking work effectively established what is now known as “neuroplasticity” in the field.

 Next generation therapies

-With support from a NARSAD Grant in 1996, Eric J. Nestler, M.D., Ph.D., and colleagues identified a novel transcription factor that determines the long-lasting consequences of stress and of several classes of antipsychotic medications on the brain.
+With support from a 1996 Foundation Grant, Eric J. Nestler, M.D., Ph.D., and colleagues identified a novel transcription factor that determines the long-lasting consequences of stress and of several classes of antipsychotic medications on the brain.
 Transcription factors are proteins that control which genes are turned on or off in the genome.
 The team found that first and second generation antipsychotic medications induce the transcription factor, DeltaFosB, in several brain regions including regions of the prefrontal cortex.

 Eric J. Nestler, M.D., Ph.D.

 Dr. Nestler studies the molecular basis of addiction and depression in animal models, focusing on the brain pathways that regulate responses to natural rewards such as food, sex and social interaction.
 His research has established that drug- and stress-induced changes in genetic transcription factors and chromatin remodeling mechanisms in reward pathways mediate long-lived behavioral changes relevant to addiction and depression.